Choe Goun jeon: Plot

 Meanwhile, the Silla King gives a strict order to Premier Naeop to solve the secret of the stone chest.
-While everyone in the household is filled with worry, Choe Chiwon tells the premier that if he can marry his daughter, he will reveal the secret of the chest.
-With no other way, the premier marries his daughter to Choe Chiwon.
-Choe Chiwon correctly guesses the object inside the chest, and the Chinese Emperor demands that they send the person that correctly answered to China.
-Choe Chiwon is made into an envoy of Silla and is dispatched to China.
-On the way, Choe Chiwon meets Imok, a monster serpent that is the son of the Dragon King, and receives his help; in Zhejiang, he meets an old woman and receives a cotton cloth soaked in soy sauce; by a riverbank, he receives a magical talisman from a beautiful woman.
-The Chinese Emperor and his vassals use copious trickery and schemes to try and harm Choe Chiwon, but Choe uses the talisman and escapes the dangerous situation through his literary genius and supernatural forces.
+While everyone in the household is filled with worry, Ch'oe Ch'i-wŏn tells the premier that if he can marry his daughter, he will reveal the secret of the chest.
+With no other way, the premier marries his daughter to Ch'oe Ch'i-wŏn.
+Ch'oe Ch'i-wŏn correctly guesses the object inside the chest, and the Chinese Emperor demands that they send the person that correctly answered to China.
+Ch'oe Ch'i-wŏn is made into an envoy of Silla and is dispatched to China.
+On the way, Ch'oe Ch'i-wŏn meets Imok, a monster serpent that is the son of the Dragon King, and receives his help; in Zhejiang, he meets an old woman and receives a cotton cloth soaked in soy sauce; by a riverbank, he receives a magical talisman from a beautiful woman.
+The Chinese Emperor and his vassals use copious trickery and schemes to try and harm Ch'oe Ch'i-wŏn, but Choe uses the talisman and escapes the dangerous situation through his literary genius and supernatural forces.

-A few years later, Hwangso's Rebellion breaks out but Choe Chiwon singlehandedly quells the rebellion with a one-page manifesto.
-The Emperor is extremely happy and bestows Choe Chiwon with many honors, but his other vassals become jealous and slander Choe Chiwon.
-As a result, Choe Chiwon is banished to an island in the south.
-There, Choe Chiwon sucks on the soy sauce-soaked cloth he previously received and manages to stave off death.
-Contrary to all expectations, Choe Chiwon does not die and the Emperor summons Choe Chiwon and rebukes him.
-However, Choe Chiwon invokes the Taoist magic imbued in a work of his writing and finally, the Chinese Emperor bows his head and apologizes.
-Choe Chiwon then returns to Silla.
-Afterwards, Choe Chiwon is banished under the pretext that he made a mistake during the Silla King's honored visit.
-Finally, Choe Chiwon takes his family to Gayasan Mountain and isolates himself from the rest of the world, never to be heard from again.
+A few years later, Hwangso's Rebellion breaks out but Ch'oe Ch'i-wŏn singlehandedly quells the rebellion with a one-page manifesto.
+The Emperor is extremely happy and bestows Ch'oe Ch'i-wŏn with many honors, but his other vassals become jealous and slander Ch'oe Ch'i-wŏn.
+As a result, Ch'oe Ch'i-wŏn is banished to an island in the south.
+There, Ch'oe Ch'i-wŏn sucks on the soy sauce-soaked cloth he previously received and manages to stave off death.
+Contrary to all expectations, Ch'oe Ch'i-wŏn does not die and the Emperor summons Ch'oe Ch'i-wŏn and rebukes him.
+However, Ch'oe Ch'i-wŏn invokes the Taoist magic imbued in a work of his writing and finally, the Chinese Emperor bows his head and apologizes.
+Ch'oe Ch'i-wŏn then returns to Silla.
+Afterwards, Ch'oe Ch'i-wŏn is banished under the pretext that he made a mistake during the Silla King's honored visit.
+Finally, Ch'oe Ch'i-wŏn takes his family to Gayasan Mountain and isolates himself from the rest of the world, never to be heard from again.